 Voice: Your brand voice is part of your permanent identity as a brand.
 It is the way you generally communicate with your audience based on what you stand for and usually, it is consistent over a long period of time.

-How to Identify your brand Voice
+How to Identify your Brand Voice

 The following are steps you can use to identify your brand voice…

-Review your Brand Goal
+Review your Brand Goals

 Literally, your brand goal is everything you want to achieve as a brand.
 Many content creators usually create brand goals alongside their business goals before ever creating their first content.